shmilee/arch-time-backup/README.md

 * When atb.sh outputting log onto a tty, colorize the info, warn, error.
   Option `--no-color` is added to disable this.

+* After the backup is finished, attempt to use `notify-send` to seed desktop notifications.
+  The `timeout` is set by option `--notify-time` in seconds.

 * Add option `--init` to initialize a new `DESTINATION`.
   Write some information to the `backup.marker` file, such as the backup `name` and `level`.